-Web application’s performance is very critical for the success of the project, in any company and with any client.
-You should have a good thought process about possible bottlenecks and their solutions.
+The performance of a web application is very critical for the success of the project, in any company and with any client.
+We should have a good thought process about possible bottlenecks and their solutions.

-Recently, Sriman, one of the blog reader, asked this question to me.
-Well, I assumed that answer to this question may help larger group of you guys, so I am posting the answer here.
+Recently, Sriman, one of the blog readers, asked me this question to me.
+Well, I assumed that answer to this question might help a larger group of you guys, so I am posting the answer here.

-Many of you agree that performance is itself a relative term.
-An awesome performing application can be a total disappointment for other person or your customer.
-So, like any other relative measurements, you have to follow basics here as well.
+Many of us agree that performance is itself a relative term.
+An awesome performing application can be a total disappointment for another person or your customer.
+So, like any other relative measurements, you have to follow the basics here as well.

 The very first thing you need to do is to decide what is good performance for you.
-It should be a measurable goal in terms of time units or resource utilization.
+It should be a measurable goal regarding time units or resource utilization.

-Brainstorm on each problem with your team member, and find the best way to solve that problem.
+Brainstorm each problem with your team member, and find the best way to solve that problem.
 One at a time.
-Compare each solution of each problem, and record their result.
+Compare each solution to each problem, and record their result.

 At last, measure overall application performance improvement and compare with benchmarks.
-It still you are lagging, then repeat all steps.
+If the application is still lagging, then repeat all steps.

-While, above steps are complete in sense of what need to be done exactly – to improve performance in measurable way, yet you need to keep few things in mind:
+While, the above steps are complete in sense of what needs to be done exactly – to improve performance in a measurable way, you need to keep a few things in mind:

-- Think out of the box. e.g. If Database querying taking time, then instead of over-optimizing the SQL statement, think of using caching.
+- Think out of the box. e.g. If Database querying takes time, then instead of over-optimizing the SQL statement, think of using caching.

 - Never assume/guess anything.
-Always make proposed change, and record it’s performance.
+Always make proposed changes, and record its performance.

 - Take help of automation.
 Use tools to capture performance after every change.
 It will make life much easy.